Podcast

 A podcast is a program made available in digital format for download over the Internet.
-For example, an episodic series of digital audio files that a user can download to a personal device to listen to at a time of their choosing.
-Podcasts are primarily an audio medium, with some programs offering a supplemental video component.
-Streaming applications and podcasting services provide a convenient and integrated way to manage a personal consumption queue across many podcast sources and playback devices.
-There are also podcast search engines, which help users find and share podcast episodes.
+Typically, a podcast is an episodic series of digital audio files that users can download to a personal device or stream to listen to at a time of their choosing.
+Podcasts are primarily an audio medium, but some distribute in video, either as primary content included in the feed, or as an external supplement to audio; popularised in recent years by video platform YouTube.
+In 2025, Bloomberg reported that a billion people are watching podcasts on YouTube every month.

 A podcast series usually features one or more recurring hosts engaged in a discussion about a particular topic or current event.
 Discussion and content within a podcast can range from carefully scripted to completely improvised.
 Podcasts combine elaborate and artistic sound production with thematic concerns ranging from scientific research to slice-of-life journalism.
-Many podcast series provide an associated website with links and show notes, guest biographies, transcripts, additional resources, commentary, and occasionally a community forum dedicated to discussing the show's content.
+Many podcast series provide an associated website or page with links and show notes, guest biographies, transcripts, additional resources, commentary, and occasionally a community forum dedicated to discussing the show's content.

-The cost to the consumer is low, with many podcasts free to download.
+The cost to the consumer is low, and many podcasts are free to download.
 Some podcasts are underwritten by corporations or sponsored, with the inclusion of commercial advertisements.
 In other cases, a podcast could be a business venture supported by some combination of a paid subscription model, advertising or product delivered after sale.
 Because podcast content is often free, podcasting is often classified as a disruptive medium, adverse to the maintenance of traditional revenue models.

-Podcasting is the preparation and distribution of audio files using RSS feeds to the devices of subscribed users.
-A podcaster normally buys this service from a podcast hosting company like SoundCloud or Libsyn.
-Hosting companies then distribute these audio files to streaming services, such as Apple and Spotify, which users can listen to on their smartphones or digital music and multimedia players, like an iPhone.
+Podcasting is the preparation and distribution of audio or video files using RSS feeds to the devices of subscribed users.
+A podcaster normally buys this service from a podcast hosting company such as SoundCloud or Libsyn.
+Hosting companies then distribute these media files to podcast directories and streaming services, such as Apple and Spotify, which users can listen to on their smartphones or digital music and multimedia players.

-As of June 2024, there are at least 2,999,008 podcasts and 152,596,784 episodes.
+As of June 2024, there are at least 3,369,942 podcasts and 199,483,500 episodes.

 Etymology

 "Podcast" is a portmanteau of "iPod" and "broadcast".
 The earliest use of "podcasting" was traced to The Guardian columnist and BBC journalist Ben Hammersley, who coined it in early February 2004 while writing an article for The Guardian newspaper.
 The term was first used in the audioblogging community in September 2004, when Danny Gregoire introduced it in a message to the iPodder-dev mailing list, from where it was adopted by podcaster Adam Curry.
 Despite the etymology, the content can be accessed using any computer or similar device that can play media files.
 The term "podcast" predates Apple's addition of podcasting features to the iPod and the iTunes software.
-Some sources have suggested the backronym "portable on demand" or "play on demand" for POD to avoid the loose reference to the iPod.
-This usage has been criticized as a retcon by tech blogger John Gruber.